hughrun/pocketsnack/README.md

 Adds the archive tag to everything in your list, and then archives them.
 Depending on the value of `ignore_faves` and `ignore_tags` in `settings.py` some items may remain in the List.

+## Uninstalling

+Don't like _pocket-snack_ any more or want to re-install it in a new directory?
+No problem, you will just need to do a little maintenance:

+1. If you set up `refresh` on a Mac you should unload the plist file:

+   `unload ~/Library/LaunchAgents/com.getpocket.pocketsnack.plist`

+2. Once unloaded, you can delete it:

+   `rm ~/Library/LaunchAgents/com.getpocket.pocketsnack.plist`

+3. Delete the executable link - if you don't do this when re-installing in a different directory, running `pocketsnack` will fail because it will still be pointing at the old directory.

+   `rm /usr/local/bin/pocketsnack`

+Now you can safely delete the pocket-snack directory.

 ## Bugs and suggestions

 Please log an issue - but check the existing issues first in case it's already been/being dealt with.